-The Engineer will measure excavation by taking an initial measurement of the original ground after removing topsoil and then a second measurement after removing the material but before placing topsoil.
+When measuring excavation, the Engineer will obtain an initial measurement of the original ground after the topsoil has been removed and a second measurement after the completion of grading activities, but before the placement of topsoil.

-Conduct operations to allow the Engineer to measure the rock, shale, and muck excavation.
-If the Engineer was not allowed to measure the rock, shale, and muck excavation, it will be measured as "Common Excavation".
+Conduct operations to allow the Engineer to measure rock, shale, and muck excavation.
+If the Engineer was not allowed to measure rock, shale, and muck excavation, it will be measured as "Common Excavation".